-In May 2015, the U.S. Bureau of Labor Statistics (BLS) indicated that child care workers throughout the country made an average salary of $22,310 per year.
-Top-paying states for these workers, as of 2015 were, in order of average annual wage, the District of Columbia, Massachusetts, New York, California and Alaska.
-The BLS projected that opportunities for child care workers would increase 5% from 2014 through 2024, roughly as fast as the average across all occupations.
+In May 2018, the U.S. Bureau of Labor Statistics (BLS) indicated that child care workers throughout the country made an average salary of $24,610 per year.
+Top-paying states for these workers, as of 2018 were, in order of average annual wage, the District of Columbia, Massachusetts, Washington, Vermont and New York.
+The BLS projected that opportunities for child care workers would increase 2% from 2018 through 2028, slower than average across all occupations.

 Caregivers who operate a service in their own homes are expected to maintain a safe, clean and stimulating environment.
 Additionally, they serve nutritious snacks and assist in teaching personal hygiene.
 Since they may accommodate children of different ages, these caregivers must be prepared to use strategies that create harmony within the group.
 Effective home day care providers must cater to the needs of all children in their care, offering age-appropriate materials and activities tailored to each child.

 Practitioners in child care centers supervise groups of children, usually within a limited age range.
 These caregivers create lesson plans and organize activities throughout the day.
 They often supervise indoor and outdoor play, engage with children one-on-one, and teach a variety of basic skills.
 Frequently, they also organize outings and/or field trips to local establishments or cultural centers.

 Educational requirements range from a high school diploma to an advanced degree.
 Some day care centers will hire applicants who only possess on-the-job experience, but most prefer that the applicant have a degree in early childhood education, child development or psychology.
 Nearly all child care positions require CPR training.
 Most day care centers also require background checks with fingerprinting.